gynamics/toc-glue.el/README.md

 Currently I only implemented a minimal set of elisp functions for format converting as described above.
 These functions are just enough for one to use, but not that smoothly.
 It does not own a safe buffer or mode, but directly prints to `*Messages*` buffer.
 You can create a wrapper to yank the output to kill-ring to avoid copying across buffers.

+I have defined a macro `toc-glue:def-interactive` which converts these functions into interactive function definitions.
+You can access these functions with prefix `toc-glue:`.
+The default behavior of these interactive functions are replace in place, and a `C-u` prefix you will be able to select a buffer for output.

+- `toc-glue:simple-outline-to-djvu`
+- `toc-glue:simple-outline-shift`
+- `toc-glue:toc-to-lisp`
+- `toc-glue:lisp-to-toc`
+- `toc-glue:djvu-outline-shift`
+- `toc-glue:djvu-outline-simplify`

+I don't have good ideas about UI, if you have a better idea, I will be happy to know it!

 ## Example

 Suppose we have a pdf file `sicp.pdf` with wrong page numbers in outline.